smartcmd/Aenu/README.md

-# Aenu - Menu Plugin for AllayMC
+# 🎛️ Aenu - Menu Plugin for AllayMC

-A powerful, configurable menu plugin for AllayMC servers with full PlaceholderAPI support.
+✨ A powerful, configurable menu plugin for **AllayMC** servers with full **PlaceholderAPI** support.

-## Features
+## ✨ Features

-- **SimpleForm Menus** - Clean, intuitive menu interface
+- 🧩 **SimpleForm Menus** – Clean, intuitive menu interface
-- **YAML Configuration** - Easy-to-edit menu files
+- 📝 **YAML Configuration** – Easy-to-edit menu files
-- **PlaceholderAPI Integration** - Use placeholders in titles, content, commands, and messages
+- 🔁 **PlaceholderAPI Integration** – Use placeholders in titles, content, commands, and messages
-- **Direct Messages** - Send messages directly to players without using commands
+- 💬 **Direct Messages** – Send messages directly to players without using commands
-- **Command Execution** - Execute commands when buttons are clicked
+- ⚡ **Command Execution** – Execute commands when buttons are clicked
-- **Hot Reload** - Reload menus without restarting the server
+- ♻️ **Hot Reload** – Reload menus without restarting the server
-- **Permission System** - Control access to menus and buttons with permissions
+- 🔐 **Permission System** – Control access to menus and buttons with permissions
-- **Button Images** - Support for custom button icons (path or URL)
+- 🖼️ **Button Images** – Support for custom button icons (path or URL)

-## Installation
+## 📦 Installation

-1. Download the plugin JAR from the releases page
+1. ⬇️ Download the plugin JAR from the releases page
-2. Place it in your server's `plugins` folder
+2. 📁 Place it in your server's `plugins` folder
-3. Ensure **PlaceholderAPI** plugin is also installed
+3. ✅ Ensure **PlaceholderAPI** plugin is also installed
-4. Restart your server
+4. 🔄 Restart your server
-5. An example menu configuration will be automatically generated at `plugins/Aenu/example.yml`
+5. 📄 An example menu configuration will be automatically generated at `plugins/Aenu/example.yml`
-6. Edit or create your own menu files in the `plugins/Aenu/` folder
+6. ✏️ Edit or create your own menu files in the `plugins/Aenu/` folder
-7. Use `/menu reload` to reload menus after making changes
+7. 🔁 Use `/menu reload` to reload menus after making changes

-## Commands
+## ⌨️ Commands

 | Command                  | Description                    | Permission                 |
 |--------------------------|--------------------------------|----------------------------|